 The Importance of Keyword Research

-To drive quality 'buying' traffic to your offers you
+To drive quality 'buying' traffic to

 need to target

 Short that will enable you to find such keywords !